cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - The alpha version, published in April 2008, was dedicated to developers.
      Beta versions (for developers and end users) are published regularly since July 2008.
-     With the release version of CT2 the development of CrypTool 1.x will be discontinued.
+     With the release version of CT2 the further development of CrypTool 1.x will be discontinued.
    - Further developers and ambitious graphical designers are more than welcome in this new project.